-Assessing whether an indicator is on track to reach its targets comes with inherent uncertainties given the possibility of nonlinear change.
-Even at the outset, classifying indicators as "exponential change likely," "exponential change possible," or "exponential change unlikely" is subjective.
-While we have criteria for which indicators fit in which category, the decisions were not always clear-cut and were ultimately based on author judgment.
-The terms "likely," "possible," and "unlikely" do not refer to specific likelihood percentiles, as they do in other research documents such as IPCC reports.
-Instead, they are categories assigned by authors based on the nature of the indicator (i.e., whether the indicator is based on technology adoption fully, partially, or not at all).
+Assessing whether an indicator is on track to reach its targets comes with inherent uncertainties.
+Even at the outset, classifying indicators as "S-curve likely," "S-curve possible," or "S-curve unlikely" is subjective.
+While we used criteria to determine which indicators fit into which category, the decisions are not always clear-cut and we ultimately relied on author judgment to finalize them.
+Relatedly, the terms "likely," "possible," and "unlikely" also do not refer to specific likelihood percentiles, as they do in other research publications, such as IPCC reports.
+Instead, they are descriptive categories assigned by the authors based on the nature of the indicator (i.e., whether the indicator is based on technology adoption fully, partially, or not at all).